 My contact details appear below.

 I'm based in Castle Douglas, Dumfries and Galloway.
-I'm a qualified mountaineering instructor (WMCI) and can guide and instruct rock climbing, winter mountaineering and ski-mountaineering in Galloway and at venues throughout Scotland and northern England.
-In the past I've run climbing sessions and mountaineering courses for individuals and groups, including couples, groups of friends, schools.
-I've also worked in the past with the UK military, TV crews, Mountain Rescue Teams and climbing clubs.
+I'm a qualified mountaineering instructor (WMCI) and can guide and instruct scrambling, rock climbing, winter mountaineering and ski-mountaineering in Galloway and at venues throughout Scotland and northern England.
+In the past I've run climbing sessions and mountaineering courses for individuals and groups, including couples, families, groups of friends, schools.
+I've also worked in the past with the UK military, TV programs such as Grand Designs, Mountain Rescue Teams and climbing clubs.

 Get out Climbing !